|Tour start → end dates||Price||Enquire|

 Route: Orange/Gariep River to Ai-Ais

-Waking early this morning, we drive to the rim of the Fish River Canyon enjoying the beautiful sunrise in this magical piece of land before travelling to Keetmanshoop.
-The afternoon is spent exploring the magnificent quiver tree forest and the Giants Playground – well known as the Quiver Tree Forest, it is not really a tree but a plant that can grow to between 250 to 300 years old.
+Waking early this morning, we drive to the rim of the Fish River Canyon enjoying the beautiful sunrise in this magical piece of land.
+We also enjoy a walk along the rim of the canyon before making our way to Keetmanshoop.
+The afternoon is spent exploring the magnificent Quiver Tree Forest and the Giants Playground.

 Accommodation: Two Per Room: Schutzenhaus Guesthouse